Stokesay Castle: Buildings

 The hall and solar block are adjacent to the south tower, and were designed to be symmetrical when seen from the courtyard, although the addition of the additional stone buttresses in the 19th century has altered this appearance.
 The hall is 54.5 ft long and 31 ft wide, with has three large, wooden 13th-century arches supporting the roof, unusually, given its size, using lateral wooden collars, but no vertical king-posts.
 The roof's cruck joists now rest on 19th-century stone supports, but would have originally reached down to the ground.
 The roof is considered by the historian Henry Summerson to be a "rare survival for the period".
 In the medieval period a wooden screen would have cut off the north end, providing a more secluded dining area.

 The solar block has two storeys and a cellar, and would have probably acted as the living space for Laurence of Ludlow when he first moved into the castle.
 The solar room itself is on the first floor, and is reached by external steps.
 The wood panelling and carved wooden fireplace are of 17th-century origin, probably from around 1640.
 This woodwork would have originally been brightly painted, and included spy-holes so that the hall could be observed from the solar.

 The three-storey north tower is reached by a 13th-century staircase in the hall, which leads onto the first floor.
 The first floor was divided into two separate rooms shortly after the construction of the tower, and contain various decorative tiles, probably from Laurence's house in Ludlow.
-The walls of the second floor are mostly half-timbered, jettying out above the stone walls beneath them; the tower has its original 13th-century fireplace, although the wooden roof is 19th-century, modeled on the 13th-century original, and the windows are 17th-century insertions.
+The walls of the second floor are mostly half-timbered, jettying out above the stone walls beneath them; the tower has its original 13th-century fireplace, although the wooden roof is 19th-century, modelled on the 13th-century original, and the windows are 17th-century insertions.
 The details and the carpenters' personal marks on the woodwork show that the hall, solar and north tower were all constructed under the direction of the same carpenter in the late 1280s and early 1290s.